marifarwi/Soilpunk_joulethief/README.md

 ##### <span style="color:red">[Short 5 min max prerecorded video by H&D about the idea and set up of the workshop]</span>

 <span style="color:red">*will be added ASAP*</span>

+- solarpunk as concept/approach/genre we're interested in
+- idea and set up of this part of the Soilpunk workshop

 ##### Collective exercises to set the scene for this workshop: